 If you’re concerned your baby isn’t gaining weight at an average rate, you’re not alone.
 It’s normal to be concerned if your baby isn’t gaining weight as quickly as projected, and that’s when it’s time to consult your doctor.
 Every infant is different, and you’ll have to consider any other health issues you both experienced during labor and delivery.
-You may also see clear difference between weight gain of babies who are breastfed compared to formula-fed.
+You may also see a clear difference between the weight gain of babies who are breastfed compared to formula-fed.
 On average, you should be concerned about your baby’s weight if they are gaining weight very slowly or inconsistently.
 That’s when it’s good to know what to do when your baby isn’t gaining weight!

 Read More >> 8 Examples of Parenting Advice Moms Swear By

 Typically, a newborn will lose up to 10% of their birth weight during the first week.
 By week two, they should regain the weight.
 Then a breastfed baby will gain about one ounce per day over the next few months.

 Babies who breastfeed actually gain less weight over their first year than babies who are fed formula.
 That’s not to say breastfed babies don’t gain enough weight!
 They absolutely do.
 However, breastfed babies are more in control of how much they eat.
 Formula-fed babies gradually lose their self-regulation and may begin to take whatever is in the bottle rather than stopping when they’re ready.
 This is why intake monitoring is important.
 You wouldn’t want to overfeed your infant either, after all.

 As far as what to do when your baby isn’t gaining weight, start by determining if they are in the proper percentile for their weight.
 Your healthcare provider will likely only be concerned if they fall below the third percentile for weight or weigh below 20 percent for their “ideal weight.”

 Here are a few tips for what to do when your baby isn’t gaining weight.